 When you have the correct replacement motor, shut off the pump’s power at the circuit breaker.
 Relieve the pressure inside the pump.
 Turn the relief valve, located at the top of the filter, counterclockwise.
-As the pressure gauge goes to 0 psi, some water may initially spray out.
+Some water may spray out as the pressure gauge goes to 0 psi.

 Detach Bonding Wire

 Detach the heavy copper bonding wire from the bonding lug on the old pump motor.
 You may need to unfasten more than one wire.
 If the lug is rusted, use pliers.

 Take the entire pool pump motor from its housing on the wet end.
 Unscrew the six 9/16″ bolts holding the pool pump assembly to its housing.
 Some models may have four bolts instead of six.

 Slide out the entire motor assembly from its housing.
 Once removed, the diffuser and diffuser gasket should be visible at the end of the assembly.
 If you do not see it, it may be inside the housing.